kletobias/p2022/_projects/automation-using-a-test-harness-br-for-deep-learning-br-part-1.md

 ### Detailed Construction Of The Test Harness

-Given, that 8 different configurations in total have to be tested and logged (more on that later), it certainly is feasible to log everything manually.
+Given that 8 different configurations in total have to be tested and logged (more on that later), it certainly is feasible to log everything manually.
-However, specifying each configuration manually and not logging the results using a single DataFrame, that can append any number of structured empirical experiments, is neither scalable, nor reproducible.
+However, specifying each configuration manually and not logging the results using a single DataFrame that can append any number of structured empirical experiments, is neither scalable, nor reproducible.
 To create and log structured empirical experiments, a test harness is simply the best option.